jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 layout: post
 title: Building BeagleBone Black Systems with Yocto
 description: "Building customized systems for the BeagleBone Black using tools from the Yocto Project"
-date: 2015-06-24 17:15:00
+date: 2015-07-11 10:00:00
 categories: beaglebone
 tags: [linux, beaglebone, yocto]
 ---

 These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C, C++ and Qt programmers.
-Perl and Python are also included.
+The example systems also include Perl and Python.

 The `meta-bbb` layer described below **should** be modified for your own particular project.

-The *image recipes* under `meta-bbb/images` are examples with a few common packages I find useful.
+The *image recipes* under `meta-bbb/images` are examples with some common packages I find useful.

 The Yocto version is `1.8.0` the `[fido]` branch.